 Crack Cocaine was popularly thought to be the most addictive form of cocaine, but that idea has been challenged in recent years.
 Because Crack is an illicit drug, users may consume impure or fake batches of the drug which can cause serious health-related problems above and beyond those encountered from the “normal” batch.

 A Crack Cocaine Intervention is often the favored route for getting a loved one into therapy to stop the dangerous cycle of addiction.
 A Crack Cocaine Intervention is performed by one of our highly trained Interventionists who is familiar with the intricacies of crack addiction.
 Providing the family with effective tools and a working plan, we not only strive to help the addict get the proper treatment and recovery, but to also help the family of the addict to take their individual and collective life back from the throes of addiction.

 Downward Spiral before a Crack Cocaine Intervention

 There are definite, recognizable symptoms visible to people close to an addict that include dilated pupils, breathing difficulty, irritability, sexual dysfunction, paranoia, extreme weight loss, insomnia, financial problems, depression and inability to keep a job.
-Crack cocaine addiction intervention is an important step available for the prevention of the life-threatening and devastating impact on an addict’s health that are less visible, but much more dangerous.
-Crack cocaine usage can cause heart attacks, seizures, stroke, respiratory failure, endocarditis, lung collapse, infertility, convulsions, coma and sudden death.
+Crack cocaine addiction intervention is an important step available for the prevention of the life-threatening and devastating impact on an addict’s health that is less visible but much more dangerous.
+Crack cocaine use can cause heart attacks, seizures, stroke, respiratory failure, endocarditis, lung collapse, infertility, convulsions, coma, and sudden death.